Late-Breaking Science includes the following types of applications:

 If results are not available yet but will be available by the time of the presentation, explain the main endpoints that you expect to be able to describe and the conclusions that can be drawn.

 NB – Your abstract will be used for review by the selection committee.
-The abstract will not be published but the abstract text may be used for preparation of a Press release, a Heart Failure Congress News article and an HFA News video interview if your work is accepted for presentation at Heart Failure 2017.
+The abstract will not be published but the abstract text may be used for preparation of a Press release if your work is accepted for presentation at the Congress.

 In the abstract, use generic drug and product names whenever possible.